 5. Get ready for your video session

 On the morning of your appointment, make sure that your device is charged.
-Check that you have have the login link you need to access your video session.
+Check that you have the login link you need to access your video session.
 About 15 minutes in advance, have your technology ready.
 Please dress as if you were going to be out in public.
 Engage visit in an area where you would have a guest to your house or social area (bedrooms and bathrooms are discouraged, unless the desktop computer/wifi connection is located solely in the bedroom).
-Please do not have other background noise on at same time (TV or radio).
-Speak a little slower and clearly into the microphone of your device–you may find headphones helpful to isolate microphone and speaker for better clarity.
-Conduct visit in a well lit area where the background is not brighter than light on your face.
+Please do not have other background noise on at the same time (TV or radio).
+Speak a little slower and clearly into the microphone of your device–you may find headphones helpful to isolate the microphone and speaker for better clarity.
+Conduct a visit in a well-lit area where the background is not brighter than the light on your face.

 6. Do not forget…

 Make sure you have any notes about what you want to discuss during the appointment.
-Also have a pen and paper in case you need to take notes.
+Also, have a pen and paper in case you need to take notes.
 Bring reading glasses if you need them to see things on the screen, such as rating scales.
 Have the phone number for your clinician’s office in case you need technical support.

 7. Sign in and get started

 About 3 minutes before your appointment, sign into the video session.
 Make sure the camera is at about eye level.
-Your clinician will join and usually start by asking your name, address where you are currently located, and other basic details.
+Your clinician will join and usually start by asking for your name, address where you are currently located, and other basic details.
 The video session should last the same amount of time as an office visit.
 Make sure you ask any questions you have before you sign off.